 1. In a small saucepan, heat the oil over medium-high until it registers 275°F on a deep-fry thermometer.
 Add the shallots and cook, stirring, until light golden brown, about 8 minutes.
 Using a slotted spoon, transfer the shallots to a paper towel-lined plate to drain.

-2. Increase the heat to high and place a fine-mesh sieve over a heatproof boil.
+2. Increase the heat to high and place a fine-mesh sieve over a heatproof bowl.
 When the oil registers 375°F on the deep-fry thermometer, add the fried shallots and cook just until they are crispy and well-browned, about 5 seconds, watching carefully so the shallots don't burn.

 3. Pour the oil and shallots through the sieve to immediately stop the cooking, then transfer to shallots to a paper towel-lined plate to drain.
 Reserve the oil for another use.
 The shallots will keep, stored in an airtight container, for 1 day, but they're best the day they are made.